1hue/GodotTexture3DVisualizer/README.md

 ## Compatibility

-Tested with Vulkan in Compatibility mode.
+Tested in:

+- Vulkan
+- Compatibility mode
+- Godot 4.5

 The wireframe (cube outline) used for the demo works in Mobile/Forward+ only.